cloke/peel/README.md

 - [ ] Push locks up the UI.
 Needs a status indicator and ensure task is on background thread.
 - [ ] We can't just do git push "main" it would need to be git push "origin main". "branch -la provides better detail"
 - [ ] The push icon seems to only reflect the status of the main branch.
 - [ ] The status does not update after a push to indicate there is nothing to push.
+This is most likelt bcause the command returns nothing.

 ### Conflicts
 - [ ] Show files in conflict